 Every day of research brings potential advancements for addiction treatment closer to actual practice.
 But today, we have the benefit of treatment methods not available in the recent past.
 Once such advancement is an Antabuse treatment center.
 Therefore, what is Antabuse and how does it help people recover from alcohol addiction?

 Antabuse, called disulfiram in its generic form, helps people quit drinking by causing negative effects if they consume alcohol.
-This prescribed medication available through an alcohol detox center providing Antabuse treatment for alcoholism is the first such drug approved by the U.S. FDA.
+This prescribed medication is available through an alcohol detox center in Lakewood, CO which provides Antabuse treatment for alcoholism, the first such drug approved by the U.S. FDA.

 How Antabuse Treatment Works

 Drinking alcohol leads to your body’s metabolism of the substance into acetaldehyde, a toxin causing hangover symptoms.
 The symptoms go away as your body further breaks down the acetaldehyde into acetic acid, a substance that proves harmless.
 But when you use Antabuse, the medication stops this process at the acetaldehyde stage.
 Because the toxic substance does not break down into acetic acid, it builds up in your body to extremely high levels.

 Concentrated acetaldehyde in your system causes highly unpleasant symptoms.
 Depending on how much alcohol you drink and how much Antabuse you used, you suffer ill feelings as long as the alcohol stays in your body.

 Symptoms of alcohol use without Antabuse treatment include: